BiChong-Jin/Flask-market/README.md

 # Flask-market
 # https://flask-market-nidw.onrender.com

- A wep application used python, flask, html, css, javascript with sqlite database, depolied by using render.com
+ A online market wep application made by using python, flask, html, css, javascript with sqlite database, depolied by using render.com

+ You can create an account, go to the purchase page and purchase or cancel the deal.